Modern Slavery Act

 The aim of this statement is to demonstrate that the Trust follows good practice and all reasonable steps are being taken to prevent slavery and human trafficking.

-The Trust has previously written to all suppliers to raise awareness of Modern Slavery and Human Trafficking and advising them of the requirement to comply with the legislation.
+The Trust has previously written to all suppliers to raise awareness of the Modern Slavery and Human Trafficking Act, advising them of the requirement to comply with the legislation.
 This general communication with the Trust’s suppliers will continue to be undertaken on an annual basis.

 This high level approach will be strengthened in supply chain categories identified as being more likely to employ forced labour (agricultural, construction, food processing, hospitality industries and in factories) and the Trust will undertake to further improve due diligence activity for those areas.